 Why Does Your Website’s Structure Matter?

 While plenty of people get excited over font and color choices, far fewer perk up at the idea of designing a site’s structure.
 While it may not be the flashiest part of the web design process, it is still vital to the success of your website, blog, or online business.
 Here’s why.

 Search Engine Optimization

 Good structure is an essential Search Engine Optimization (SEO) tactic.
-Originally in the days of WebCralwer, AltaVista, and even Lycos, search engines attempted to return results based on keyword density, simple html signals, and content length.
+Originally in the days of WebCralwer, AltaVista, and even Lycos, search engines attempted to return results based on keyword density, simple HTML signals, and content length.
 But those results were imperfect and easy for SEOs to take advantage of.

 Enter Google in 1996.
 Well, not quite Google — it was called BackRub back then.
 BackRub analyzed backlinks and assigned a value to each page.
-This algorithm, known later as PageRank was the catalyst for Google and is still a massive part of search giant’s algorithm.
+This algorithm, known later as PageRank was the catalyst for Google and is still a massive part of the search giant’s algorithm.

 So how does this relate to site structure and hierarchy?

 Because PageRank assigns a value to each page, the amount of links a page receives correlates directly with its ability to rank.
 If your site structure does not operate in a way where PageRank flows to the right pages then your site is less likely to pop up on search engine results pages (SERPs).

 The takeaway: make sure important pages are linked to early in your content and often.
 The same goes for pages that are not important; if they are not really useful, either do not create them or do not link to them as much.